by Leon Rosenshein

 hero

 Two people saw small problems but their responses were very different.
 The first person saw the problem, fixed it, and moved on.
-The second person just looked at their, or maybe didn’t even notice it.
-Then, when the problem was big and lots of folks saw and were impacted, they fixed it.
+The second person just looked at theirs, or maybe didn’t even notice it.
+Then, when the problem was big and lots of folks saw it and were impacted, they fixed it.
 The first person was ignored.
-The second person was declared as a hero.
+The second person was declared a hero.

 And that’s wrong.
 Preventing the big fire is much more impressive.
 Noticing a small issue and keeping it from growing has a much bigger impact on the group as a whole.
 We need to be thanking the first person.

 And understanding why the second person didn’t do anything originally.
-Then getting them to fix problems when they find them.
+And getting them to fix problems when they find them.